She Persisted: Sonia Sotomayor

 Impossible de ne plus suivre le podcast

-In this chapter book biography by Meg Medina, the award-winning author of Merci Suarez Changes Gears and Mango, Abuela, and Me, listeners learn about the amazing life of Sonia Sotomayor--and how she persisted.
+In this chapter book biography by Meg Medina, the award-winning author of Merci Suarez Changes Gears and Mango, Abuela, and Me, readers learn about the amazing life of Sonia Sotomayor--and how she persisted.

 Sonia Sotomayor is the first Latina Supreme Court Justice in the history of the United States, but her road there wasn't easy.
 She overcame many challenges along the way, including a diagnosis of diabetes at age seven.
 But she didn't let that stop her from achieving her dream and inspiring children all over the world to work hard and believe in themselves.

-Complete with an introduction from Chelsea Clinton and a list of ways that listeners can follow in Sonia Sotomayor's footsteps and make a difference!
+Complete with an introduction from Chelsea Clinton, black-and-white illustrations throughout, and a list of ways that readers can follow in Sonia Sotomayor's footsteps and make a difference!
+A perfect choice for kids who love learning and teachers who want to bring inspiring women into their curriculum.

 And don’t miss out on the rest of the books in the She Persisted series, featuring so many more women who persisted, including Clara Lemlich, Nellie Bly, and more!